gchq/sleeper/docs/17-common-problems-and-their-solutions.md

 ## Out of memory error from standard ingest tasks

-Presently the implementation is based on arrow ingest, whereas previously it was an arraylist based implementation and as such will work differently if that is used.
+Presently the implementation is based on arrow ingest, whereas previously it was an array list based implementation and as such will work differently if that is used.

+## Arrow implementation

-For further details on this see the documentation on [Arrow Implementation](19-arrow-implementation.md)
+For further details on this see the documentation on [Arrow Implementation](19-arrow-implementation.md).

+## Array list implementation

 If standard ingest tasks fail with an out of memory error ("Exception in thread main java.lang.OutOfMemoryError: Java heap space") then this is likely due to the tasks not being able to store the specified number of records in memory.